 Skip to content

-Most content gets into Mention through an integration or a web crawl, but you can also add individual items by URL.
-Links let you point at a single web page; Videos let you point at a YouTube video so its transcript becomes part of your knowledge base.
-Both live under Sources and behave like any other asset once added.
+Most content gets into Mention through an integration, but you can also add individual items yourself.
+Links let you point at a single web page; Videos let you point at a YouTube video so its transcript becomes part of your knowledge base; Uploads let you send documents straight from your computer.
+All three live under Sources and behave like any other asset once added.

 Use manual sources when:

-• You want to include a single page or video without crawling the whole site.
+• You want to include a single page, video, or document without connecting a full integration.

 • The content is public and not reachable through any of your existing OAuth integrations.